NABARD Grade A Syllabus 2026 for Phase 1, 2 & Interview

 - Interview (Final round): In the Last round of the NABARD Grade A and B Candidates should expect questions base upon their academic background, conceptual knowledge, reasoning ability, communication and leadership skills.

-As mentioned earlier, there are 8 sections in the syllabus of the Phase 1 exam of both NABARD Grade A. These sections include:
+As mentioned earlier, there are 8 sections in the syllabus of the NABARD Grade A 2026 Phase 1 exam.
+These sections include:

 - Reasoning Ability